-A survey of 11-19 year-olds found that 82% of smokers are thinking about quitting.
-In a longitudinal study of adolescent novice smokers it was found that the first serious desire to quit smoking was only 1.5 months after smoking initiation.
-The first serious quit attempt occurred at 2.5 months from initiation.
-Research finds that 48-77% of adolescent smokers have made a serious quit attempt.3-4 In Missouri, 49.6% of middle school and 47.8% of high school students have tried to quit smoking in the past year.
-However, few (8.9%) Missouri high school students who currently smoke or use tobacco had participated in a program to help them quit, and only 4.1% of these students had programs at school to help them quit.
+Out of 3.3 million youth, 58% of those currently using tobacco were thinking about quitting.1 Among adolescents who vape, 50% felt a desire to quit within the next month, while 27% reported a desire to quit within six months to a year.2 About one in four adolescents who vape have made a serious quit attempt.2 In Missouri, 49.6% of middle school and 47.8% of high school students have tried to quit smoking in the past year.5 However, few (8.9%) Missouri high school students who currently smoke or use tobacco had participated in a program to help them quit, and only 4.1% of these students had programs at school to help them quit.5

-Quit attempts by young people are often unplanned and unassisted, even though tobacco cessation programs double an adolescent's chances of successfully quitting.6-7 Adolescent smoking cessation programs, compared with control conditions, increase the probability of quitting by approximately 46%.
+Quit attempts by young people are often unplanned and unassisted5, even though tobacco cessation programs double an adolescent's chances of successfully quitting.6-7 Adolescent smoking cessation programs, compared with control conditions, increase the probability of quitting by approximately 46%.^{6,8}

-Regrettably, a national focus group of adolescents found that many young smokers did not consider tobacco use urgent or intense enough for professional help.
-Perceptions of cessation programs were nonexistent or negative.
-Unfortunately, without assistance, three out of four will continue smoking into adulthood.
-It is critical to educate adolescents about what cessation programming is, what it is not, why it is needed, how it can help and where it is offered.
+Regrettably, a national focus group of adolescents found that many young smokers did not consider tobacco use urgent or intense enough for professional help.9 Perceptions of cessation programs were nonexistent or negative.
+Unfortunately, without assistance, three out of four will continue smoking into adulthood.3 It is critical to educate adolescents about what cessation programming is, what it is not, why it is needed, how it can help, and where it is offered.

-To increase utilization, smoking cessation programs should be made available to adolescents in a variety of settings.
-In addition, cessation programs need to address other tobacco products in addition to cigarettes.
-Similar to older and adolescent daily smokers, young adolescents and non-daily smokers make regular cessation attempts and should be included in cessation programs along with older adolescents and adolescent daily smokers.
+To increase utilization, smoking cessation programs should be made available to adolescents in a variety of settings.10 In addition, cessation programs need to address other tobacco products in addition to cigarettes.11 Similar to older and adolescent daily smokers, young adolescents and non-daily smokers make regular cessation attempts and should be included in cessation programs along with older adolescents and adolescent daily smokers.12

-1. Jaen, C. R., Baker, T. B., Bailey, W. C., Benowitz, N. L., Curry, S. E. E. A., Dorfman, S. F., ... and Wewers, M. E. (2008).
-Treating Tobacco Use and Dependence: 2008 Update.

-2. O'Loughlin, J., Gervais, A., Dugas, E., and Meshefedjian, G. (2009).
-Milestones in the process of cessation among novice adolescent smokers.
-American Journal of Public Health, 99(3): 499.

-3. Centers for Disease Control and Prevention.
+- 1. Wang, T. W., Gentzke, A. S., Creamer, M. R., Cullen, K. A., Holder-Hayes, E., Sawdey, M. D., ... & Jamal, A. (2019).
+Tobacco product use and associated factors among middle and high school students-United States, 2019.
+MMWR Surveillance Summaries, 68(12), 1. - 2.
+Smith, T. T., Nahhas, G. J., Carpenter, M. J., Squeglia, L. M., Diaz, V. A., Leventhal, A. M., & Dahne, J. (2020).
+Intention to Quit Vaping Among United States Adolescents.
+JAMA Pediatrics. - 3.
+Centers for Disease Control and Prevention.
 (2014).
-Youth risk behavior surveillance - United States, 2013.
-Morbidity and Mortality Weekly Report, 63(4).

-4. Hollis, J. F., Polen, M. R., Lichtenstein, E., and Whitlock, E. P. (2003).
+Youth risk behavior surveillance United States, 2013.
+Morbidity and Mortality Weekly Report, 63(4). - 4.
+Hollis, J. F., Polen, M. R., Lichtenstein, E., and Whitlock, E. P. (2003).
 Tobacco use patterns and attitudes among teens being seen for routine primary care.
 American Journal of Health Promotion, 17(4): 231-239.